-Our science-based topic ‘What lies beneath?’ begins with a Stunning Start where children are immersed with fun activities and learning experiences about the animals, plants and habitats that live under the ocean surfaces.
-Children create their own 3D sea creature models, investigate the layers of the ocean and the animals that live in those layers and create port hole art displays plus much more.
+Our science-based topic ‘What lies beneath?’ begins with a Stunning Start where children are immersed with fun activities and learning experiences about life under the ocean surfaces.
+Children discover all about the layers of the ocean, investigate how to recreate the layers using different liquids, find out about the animals that live in each layers and create colourful art displays plus much more.

 Within the topic we look at the basic needs for survival in plants and animals, we identify and classify animals into the different animal groups such as birds, reptiles, fish and mammals etc. We research and discover the different habitats around the world and how animals are adapted to live in that environment with a blubber experiment.
 We also look at food chains, how the energy is passed from one living thing to another and understand the 7 life processes in order to categorise things into whether they are living, dead or never been alive.

 Within our learning of the Ocean environment, we also look at plastic pollution in our oceans, how it affects the marine life, their habitats, food chains and how plastic in the ocean affects us on land too!